 The English Premier League (EPL) is all about football of the upmost level.
 Well, almost.
-It turns out EPL teams also have a sweet spot for Bitcoin and blockchain, or so it would appear from a recently-concluded partnership between nine EPL teams and eToro whose logo, while not exclusively on the jerseys of the signees, will be featured in the background during special segments and interviews.
+It turns out EPL teams also have a sweet spot for Bitcoin and blockchain, or so it would appear from a recently-concluded partnership between nine EPL teams and eToro whose logo where they would check the bitcoin trading bot review at all times, while not exclusively on the jerseys of the signees, will be featured in the background during special segments and interviews.

 eToro is all set to bring blockchain and help football fully-embrace it.
 Speaking about football and innovative assets, we would be remiss not to talk about esports.
 Some of the least performing teams in the EPL, to name West Ham, have been quite successful at cultivating top talent in the competitive video gaming industry.